Newbury Street

 About this project

-Newbury Street is one of Boston’s most recognizable Back Bay streets, lined with historic brownstones housing fashion houses, independent boutiques, galleries, cafés, and neighborhood institutions.
+Newbury Street is one of Boston’s most recognizable streets, lined with historic brownstones housing fashion brands, boutiques, galleries, cafés, and neighborhood institutions.
+Despite its prominence, the district lacked a cohesive identity.
+Retailers communicated independently, creating visual fragmentation and no unified neighborhood presence.

 Client